gennycm/mobile-comp-project/README.md

 ## How to access to the repository

-- Click [here](https://git.cs.dal.ca/metri/mobile-comp-project) or download the code from repository and pull the latest changes.
+- Click [here](https://git.cs.dal.ca/metri/mobile-comp-project) or clone the code from repository and pull the latest changes.
 ```sh
 git clone https://git.cs.dal.ca/metri/mobile-comp-project.git
 ```